aldipower/express-outdatedhtml/Readme.md

 # express-outdatedhtml

-Replaces HTML5-element-names with proven old ones, on-the-fly during view render, to reach IE compatibility.
+Replace HTML5-element-names with proven old ones to reach IE compatibility, on-the-fly during view render.

 Make sites outdated by replace the new HTML5-element-names, such as 'canvas', 'section', etc. with proven ones like 'div'.
 This is happening on-the-fly by parsing the 'view render results'-string of the Express-framework.